Nav Icon

 What Is Posterior Lumbar Decompression and Fusion with Instrumentation?

 PLDFI is a surgical procedure designed to reduce pressure, alleviate pain, and stabilize the bones in the lumbar region of the spine, commonly referred to as the lower back.
-This procedure relies on using a decompression technique combined with a chosen fusion technique to address symptoms of spinal conditions in the lower back, providing long-term relief and preventing further spine degradation.
+This procedure relies on using a decompression technique combined with a chosen fusion technique (typically screws, rods, and graft material) to address symptoms of spinal conditions in the lower back, providing long-term relief and preventing further spine degradation.

 In The Media